lubari/lubari/README.md

    <li>Hi, I'm Ana, a software developer from Buenos Aires, Argentina.</li>
    <li>I have over 2 years of experience working as a Backend Java Developer</li>
      <li>I'm passionate about building innovative software solutions and collaborating with other developers.
 I'm always looking for new challenges and opportunities to learn and grow.</li>
-    <li>I'm currently learning C# and JavaScript, and I'm excited to use these languages to build new personal projects.</li>
+    <li>I am currently taking a C# .Net + SQL course to expand my programming and web development skills, and I'm excited to use these languages to build new personal projects.</li>
 </ul>

 <h2>Education</h2>
 <ul>
-  <li>I am studying Computer Engineering at UADE University.</li>
+  <li>Currently pursuing a Bachelor of Science in Computer Engineering at UADE University</li>
 </ul>